Why it’s important to have a pension if you’re self-employed

 Opening a PensionBee pension

-The PensionBee plans are personal pensions that are open to employed or self-employed people.
+The PensionBee plans are personal pensions that are open to employed and self-employed people.
 Like all personal pensions, they’re defined contribution pensions, which means the amount you have when you retire depends on the amount paid in and the performance of your investments.
-PensionBee’s pensions for the self-employed can be managed online, and you can set up regular contributions or add one-off payments from your BeeHive.
+PensionBee’s dedicated self employed pension can be managed online, and you can set up regular contributions or add one-off payments from your BeeHive.

 Managing your pension